cdapio/cdap/README.md

 ## Distributed

-The simplest usage is to install a complete CDAP stack on a single machine, using `cdap::fullstack` recipe.
+The simplest usage is to install a complete CDAP stack on a single machine, using the `cdap::fullstack` recipe.
 Directories in HDFS are created using the `cdap::init` recipe.
+The CDAP Upgrade Tool can be run after upgrading CDAP by using the `cdap::upgrade` recipe.

 ## Standalone/SDK